Wisconsin Highway 21: History

 The route was first written into law in from La Crosse to Oshkosh.
 The highway passed through Sparta, but through the south side of Tomah and New Lisbon before turning north to Necedah.
 After crossing the Wisconsin River, WIS 21 followed WIS 13 into Adams and Friendship.
-Both routes followed a different right-of-way at the time.
+Both highways followed a different right-of-way at the time.
 WIS 21 then returned to the present corridor route to pass through Coloma, Wautoma, Omro and into Oshkosh.
 The route from La Crosse to New Lisbon was removed in the early 1920s and extended along its current alignment through Wyeville to North Tomah.
 The highway was rerouted in Adams County to become more direct between Arkdale and CTH-G in 1939.
 The western extension past Fort McCoy into Sparta was added in 1947.